amansultani/ExplorCountries/README.md

 ## Explore Countries

-Explore Countries is a React Vite application that fetches country information from [restcountries](https://restcountries.com/).
+Explore Countries is a **React** application that fetches country information from [restcountries](https://restcountries.com/).
 The application allows users to search for countries based on various criteria, view a list of countries, and access detailed information for each country.

 ## Features